-For the worst case inrush current the input to the device under test must be switched on at the worst point in the cycle (90° or 270° for a capacitive load, 0° or 180° for an inductive load).
-The Phase Controlled Inrush Switch, or PCIS, available as an accessory for the PPA5xx/15xx, controls the switch on of the power to the DUT from 0° to 315° in steps of 45° from the PPA5xx/15xx front panel.
+For the worst-case inrush current the input to the device under test must be switched on at the worst point in the cycle (90° or 270° for a capacitive load, 0° or 180° for an inductive load).
+The Phase Controlled Inrush Switch, or PCIS, available as an accessory for PPA3500, controls the switch on of the power to the DUT from 0° to 315° in steps of 45° from the PPA3500 front panel.

-ENTERing the default settings in inrush mode in the application menu selects the PCIS and sets the PPA5xx/15xx to manual ranging.
-If PCIS is not being used, then it can be deselected in the AUX menu.
+ENTERing the default settings in inrush mode in the application menu selects the PCIS and sets PPA3500 to manual ranging.
+If PCIS is not being used then it can be deselected in the AUX menu.
 Having selected the default settings, the current range should be set to an appropriate range for the DUT.

-The oscilloscope mode (PPA15xx only) is also useful for qualitatively evaluating the inrush current.
+The oscilloscope mode is also useful for qualitatively evaluating the inrush current.